Dr. R. C. Koumar

 • rckoumar@yenepoya.edu.in

-I received my Ph.D. from BHU, Varanasi in 2004, where I explored the mechanisms of differential gene regulation by Androgen Receptor promoter during aging in the mouse brain cortex.
-Having gained experience in molecular neurobiology, I joined as a postdoc at NBRC, Manesar, where I studied the role of Estrogens as neuroprotectors of Parkinson’s and Alzheimer’s disease.
+I received my Ph.D. from Banaras Hindu University, where I explored the mechanisms of differential gene regulation by Androgen Receptor promoter during aging in the mouse brain cortex.
+Having gained experience in molecular neurobiology, I joined as a postdoc at NBRC, Manesar, for understanding the role of Estrogens as neuroprotectors of Parkinson’s and Alzheimer’s disease.
 After that, I joined as a postdoc in Prof. Pierre Chambon lab to work on the role of nuclear receptors in Prostate Cancer to develop and validate mouse models that mimic the kinetics of human prostate cancer progression.
 Subsequently, I moved to A*STAR IMCB, as a research fellow to investigate the role of Cdks and epigenetic modifiers in Head and Neck and Gastric cancer and profiled patient tumors for pre-clinical testing of chemotherapeutic responses using PDX.
 After that, I joined as an Associate Professor at YRC in 2018 to continue working on Epigenetics and Cancer Biology.

 PostDoc/Experience